arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Exercise2" />
 ### Exercise 2 : Advanced Template Configuration  ###

-In this exercise you will ...
+In this exercise you will dig deeper into more options that the ARM template provides to define your resources and some custom options.
+You will learn how to create nested resources, how to configure alerts based on your resource metrics, and even how to autoscale your resourced based on some of this metrics.

 <a name="Ex2Task1" />
 #### Task 1 - Nested Resources  ####

 Inside the Resource section, each resource can have a list of resources that are part of this service.
-The resource allows 5 levels deep of resources an a total ammount of 100 resources.
+The resource allows 5 levels deep of resources and a total amount of 100 resources.

 In this task you will add child resources to the resources you have created in the previous exercise.
 You will create a database in the SQL Server you have created and then you will create a configuration in the WebSite to reference the database.